rdlfcode/alpha_vantage/README.md

 The json configuration should be as extensive as possible.
 Everything should be in the user-defined file, a separate file will store the best settings.

 In the best settings json file, it should store everything that will be dynamically updated.
 This will include hyperparameter ranges as well.
 We won't have api keys or db connections stored in the best settings JSON file.
 If in the user file they set "best": true, then the best settings JSON file will overwrite the user defined.
-Best will be considered by the user "comparison metric" key, defaulting to "RMSE".
+Best will be considered by the user "comparison metric" key, defaulting to "MAPE".

 There will be a selection of different data transformations, train/test splits, and so forth.
 If the value is a tuple, it will assume it is a range and optimize for that.
 If it is a single value, it will not.
 For this reason, I think it would be best to have the user defined settings actually be a dictionary in a python file so that some values can be lists that are indexed so that you can see all possible options and change the selection by changing the index.
 For example,